 So what did my friends and colleagues think?
 And come to think of it, what would my boyfriend say?
-Our assistant editor, Elinor Block, said, “I really love the lighter ones.
+Our assistant editor said, “I really love the lighter ones.
 Your eyebrows were great before, but this makes you look fairer and sun-kissed.”
-Who What Wear’s editorial director, Hannah Almassi, was also a fan.
-“Almost feels more modern and summery.
+Another colleague was also a fan, saying the look “almost feels more modern and summery.
 Perhaps we’ve reached peak strong brow?
 Time for a change?”

 Huh.
 Could we really have reached a peak for the bold brow look?
 It certainly feels fresher.
 My longtime school friend who has had to look at my face for about 18 years said, “I can honestly comment that your face looks completely different.
 Matches your also bleached hair very well.
 You had quite statement brows before, whereas now your eyes stand out more.
 You look more beachy, and it’s more relaxed.”

 Another school friend commented on them saying, “It’s like an expertly smudged smoky eye, but for your face.
 I’d say it makes your hair color look like it’s 100% natural too.
 And I think it’s more feminine.”